flybaseio/flybaseio.github.io/_posts/2016-03-24-rice-simple-prioritization-for-product-managers.md

   - Moonshot: 20% or less
 - **Effort**: Estimate the total amount of time a project will require from all members of your team: product, design, and engineering.
 Estimated as a number of “person-months”, or the work that one team member can do in a month.

-Your **RICE Score** is then achieved by multiplying Reach, Impact and Confidence and dividing the result by Effort or (R*I*C/E).
+Your **RICE Score** is then achieved by multiplying Reach, Impact and Confidence and dividing the result by Effort or (`R * I * C / E`).
 This will help you see which items should have a higher priority and which should be left on the backlog for later.